 Summary: We’re spending more time in front of screens than ever before, with negative consequences for our health and wellbeing.
 Here’s how to balance screen time with working from home.

 The first thing you do when you wake up is look at your phone.
 You check emails in bed, read news in the bathroom, and scroll through Instagram in the kitchen.
-You only put your phone down to shower and get dressed for work (although you pause 2-3 times to take a peek just in case).
+You only put your phone down to shower and get dressed for work (even then, you pause 2-3 times to take a peek just in case).

 Work lives, of course, inside your laptop.
 You spend the bulk of your day staring at your computer screen.
 During breaks, you text family and friends, “like” posts on Facebook and Instagram, and sometimes post stuff yourself.